SeraphimlabsLLC/Arch_Bridge/README.md

 # Arch_Bridge

-DCC-EX to Loconet accessory bus interface
+DCC-EX to Loconet accessory bus interface with throttle and booster driving.

-ESP32-S3 processor
-DCC-EX signal inputs.
-Railsync + Loconet output.

-Additional track output, 2A max
+Additional 2A booster channel for future use

-Serial or I2C connectivity to DCC-EX
+ Bidirectional transmission of turnout commands from Loconet to DCC-EX One way Throttle transmission, Loconet to DCC-EX

+ Fastclock supplied to DCC-EX, still WIP getting it on Loconet